wofsauge/IsaacDocs/docs/Entity.md

 ### Sprite·Scale {: aria-label='Variables' }
 [ ](#){: .abp .tooltip .badge }
 #### [Vector](../Vector) SpriteScale  {: .copyable aria-label='Variables' }
+Get/set the scale of the enemy sprite.
+This can be used to also Scale the shadow of the entity.
 ___
 ### Sub·Type {: aria-label='Variables' }
 [ ](#){: .abp .tooltip .badge }